Ulises-Rosas/OBc/README.md

 source activate OBc
 ```

 Then you can run `loop_checkLists.sh` shell and print help documentation with:

 ```Shell
 bash loop_checkLists.sh -h
 ```

+After having results, OBc can be deactivate with: `conda deactivate`

 ### Specific options